 He’s not the first Christian to claim this.
 I grew up

 I’ve had this same personal experience.
 I’ve seen sick people get cured, right in front of me.
 Prayed for them, and the Holy Spirit cured them.
 They prayed for me, and the Holy Spirit cured me.
-No I didn’t psyche myself into thinking the Spirit cured me; I was honestly skeptical he’d do anything, but he graciously cured me anyway.
+No I didn’t psyche myself into thinking the Spirit cured me; I was honestly skeptical he’d do anything, and he graciously cured me anyway.
 Wasn’t my faith that cured me; it was the person praying for me.
 That’s all the Spirit wants to see.

 So why do I have experiences which jibe with the bible, and this blogger doesn’t?